vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ---
-title: Use network protection to help prevent connections to bad sites
+title: Use network protection to help prevent connections to malicious or suspicious sites
 description: Protect your network by preventing users from accessing known malicious and suspicious network addresses ms.service: defender-endpoint ms.localizationpriority: medium